 Consider Comfort Foods

 Chillier weather definitely means more comfort food, and there’s nothing wrong with bringing these to the table.
 To accomplish this at your wedding, start by thinking about the foods you incorporate into your diet once summer is over and how you can serve those in a creative way.
-“In the fall, we are not serving as lite of fare as we see in July," Carey says.
+“In the fall, we are not serving as light of fare as we see in July," Carey says.
 "We do less seafood and definitely more comfort food and more hearty foods like rotisserie chicken and smoked pork.”

 Embrace Seasonal Flavors

 As with weddings any season, using what’s fresh is a great way to set your menu for the season—and, thankfully, fall has a lot of powerful, earthy flavors to incorporate.
-“We are always farm-to-table, so you want to see what's fresh and available and in-season,” says Davi Sobotta, sales manager for Foodz Catering.
+“We are always farm-to-table, so you want to see what's fresh and available and in season,” says Sobotta.
 “Fall trends gravitate toward squashes, like your acorn, butternut, and delicata, along with pumpkins and yams.
 We also start working with more chutneys and deeper, richer sauces.”

 Break Out the Wood Fire

-Everyone loves a bonfire on a cool night, so why not incorporate those warm, hearth flavors into your wedding menu for fall?
-“September and October are our busiest times of the year because of the wood-fired smells and flavors,” says Carey.
+Everyone loves a bonfire on a cool night, so why not incorporate those warm, hearth flavors into your wedding menu?
+“September and October are our busiest times of the year because of the wood-fired smells and flavors,” Carey says.
 “It speaks well for a fall dining experience and portrays itself much better in the cooler months.”
-According to Carey, wood-fired pizza stations are incredibly popular, as are smoked meats like a smoked brisket or doing a pig roast.
+According to Carey, wood-fired pizza stations are incredibly popular as are smoked meats, such as smoked brisket or doing a pig roast.

 To put these ideas into practice, consider serving some of the flavorful dishes below.
 They're sure to impress every foodie on your guest list.

 Charcuterie spreads are for every season.
 As the weather transitions to fall, consider bringing in heartier cheeses and incorporating seasonal fruits and veggies, such as grapes, apples, and nuts.